Appdynamics/carboy/README.md

 # Usage
-* Add this tap to your brew installation with `brew tap mprzybylski/carboy`
+* Add this tap to your brew installation with `brew tap appdynamics/fermenter`
 * `brew search` and `brew install` like you normally would.
 * See the `brew(1)` man page for more details.

+# TODO:
+* Document brew's Xcode command line tool requirement
+* Complete one-touch install script
+* Test on freshly imaged laptop
+* Document one-touch install flow

 # Formulae

 ## apt-cacher-ng

 * **Description:** A caching proxy.
-Specialized for package files from Linux distributors, primarily for Debian (and Debian based) distributions but not limited to those.
+Specialized for package files from Linux distributions, primarily for Debian (and Debian based) distributions but not limited to those.
 * **Project Page:** [https://www.unix-ag.uni-kl.de/~bloch/acng/](https://www.unix-ag.uni-kl.de/~bloch/acng/)

 ### Notes